hubmapconsortium/ccf-validation-tools/docs/Lung/change_suggestions.md

 **9 - lung endothelial cell --> vein endothelial cell of respiratory system**

-The respiratory system is too broad, best solution is to add a new term (vein endothelial cell pf lung).
+The respiratory system is too broad, best solution is to add a new term (vein endothelial cell of lung).

 **10 - lung endothelial cell --> endothelial cell of respiratory system lymphatic vessel**